shinsenter/defer.js/docs/apis.md

 <a name="Defer.all"></a>

 ### Defer.all([selector]) ⇒ <code>void</code>
+This function is useful for lazy-loading script tags.

+All script tags with attribute `<script type="deferjs">` will be delayed and automatically executed as soon as the page has completely loaded.

 By default, this function is triggered automatically.

-All script tags with attribute `<script type="deferjs">` will be delayed and automatically executed as soon as the page has completely loaded.

-This function is useful for lazy-loading script tags.
+Note: For customized deferjs type, please call `Defer.all()` at the bottom of the `<body>` tag.

 **Kind**: static method of [<code>Defer</code>](#Defer)
 **Since**: 2.0